-As if buying a house wasn’t expensive enough, once you move into your dream home, you have to spend even more money on furnishing, maintenance and home security costs.
+As if buying a house wasn’t expensive enough, once you move into your dream home, you have to spend even more money on furnishing, maintenance and home security system costs.
 Wait.
 Home security?

 Well, yes.
 With nearly 8 million property crimes committed every year in the United States, dipping into your savings to boost your home security is a good way to protect your investment.